openstad/openstad-docs/technical/api/email.md

 The API sends a few type of e-mails.

-## Confirmation after submitting an Idea
+## Confirmation after submitting an Idea or Article

-After submitting an idea an automatic Thank you e-mail is send to the user that submitted it.
+After submitting an idea or an article an automatic Thank you e-mail is send to the user that submitted it.

 By default this is a generic e-mail template.
 This can be customised per site in the config field of the Site model.